Wizcorp/tina.js/README.md

 ## Warning: Still in beta version!

-Animation library to easily create customisable tweens, timelines, sequences and other playable components.
+Javascript Animation Library to easily create customisable tweens, timelines, sequences and other playable components.

-* **Easy to use**, friendly API
+* **Easy to use**, friendly API (strongly inspired by Tweenjs)
+* **High performance**
 * **Easy to debug**
-* **High performance**
-* **Open source** and MIT License
+* **Open source** and MIT License (use it as you please)
 * A consequent library of **easing and interpolation methods**
 * A variety of components such as **Timeline**, **Sequence** and **Recorder**
 * **High flexibility** (tween parameters can easily be modified after creation and even when they are running)
-* **Running options**: delay, iterations, persist (speed, and pingpong coming soon)
+* **Running options**: delay, iterations, pingpong, persist and speed.
 * **High customizability** (possibility to use custom easing and interpolation functions and playable components)
 * **Good synchronisation** between tweens
-* Possibility to alter objects while they are tweening (enabled by relative tweening)
+* **Relative tweening** enables the possibility to alter objects while they are tweening
-* No rounding errors on classical tweens (the last property value is guaranteed to be reached)
-* Managed loss of focus of the page (user changes tab or minimise the application)
-* Creation and removal of tweens within the callback of another tween will not result in any unwanted side effect
+* Bonus: Creation and removal of tweens within the callback of another tween will not result in any unwanted side effect

 ## How to use